appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 4. Configure the network:
     1. Select the VPC and the subnets.
-    2. Update the security group to add the security group created in the prerequisite step.
+    2. Update the security group to add the security group created in the prerequisite step, along with the security group with NFS access.
     3. Load Balancing:
        1. Select Application Load Balancer.
        2. Select the ALB created in the prerequisite step.